Generation of Polarized Overdense Pair-photon Fireball via Laser-Driven Nonlinear-linear QED Cascade

-In this Letter, we propose a laboratory-accessible method of laser-driven QED plasma to generate an overdense, quasi-neutral, and highly polarized pair-photon fireball, using currently operating 10-petawatt lasers [see Fig. \ref{fig:fig2}], such as SULF and HPLS \cite{yamanouchi2021Progressa,radier202210}.
+In this Letter, we propose a laboratory-accessible method of laser-driven QED plasma to generate a highly polarized pair-photon fireball with overdense gamma photons and quasi-neutral pair plasma, using currently operating 10-PW lasers, such as SULF and HPLS \cite{yamanouchi2021Progressa,radier202210}.
 By synergistically incorporating nonlinear and linear QED processes, our method dramatically lowers the intensity threshold normally required for pure strong-field QED cascade.
-We find that during the laser-driven hole boring, disordered micro-sheath fields induce a stochastic recirculating heating of electrons [see Figs. \ref{fig:fig1}(a)-(d) and \ref{fig:fig4}].
-This essential self-heating mechanism efficiently channels $\sim30\%$ of the laser energy into an overdense gamma-ray bath via extreme nonlinear radiation [see Figs. \ref{fig:fig1}(e) and Figs. \ref{fig:fig3}(a)-(b)], which subsequently triggers copious LBW pair creation and $e^\pm-$photon LCS, composing the NL-QED cascade.
+We find that during the laser-driven hole boring (HB), disordered micro-sheath fields induce a stochastic recirculating heating of electrons [see Figs. \ref{fig:fig1}(a)-(d) and \ref{fig:fig4}].
+This essential self-heating mechanism efficiently channels $\sim30\%$ of the laser energy into an overdense gamma-ray bath via extreme nonlinear radiation [see Fig. \ref{fig:fig1}(e) and Figs. \ref{fig:fig3}(a)-(b)], which subsequently triggers copious LBW pair creation and $e^\pm-$photon LCS, composing the NL-QED cascade.
 Consequently, the anisotropic gamma-ray bath together with its driven $e^+e^-$ pairs compose a quasi-spherical fireball with preserved polarization (see Fig. \ref{fig:fig2}).
 By switching off specific L-QED process in simulations, the essential roles of L-QED in the thermalization, angular redistribution, and polarization transfer of the fireball constituents are revealed [see Figs. \ref{fig:fig3}(c)-(f)].
-The generated fireball is potential to be a candidate for investigating both the collective behavior of pair plasma and pair-photon driven current instability.
+The generated fireball demonstrates a laser-driven route to producing a pair plasma reaching collective regime \cite{supplement} and enables studies of pair-photon-driven plasma instabilities.